ataipale/twitter_NLP_gif_bot/README.md

 # Twitter Gif Bot

-This project creates a Twitter bot that responds to a bot-directed tweet with a gif that expressed the text of the tweet.
+This project creates a Twitter bot that uses machine learning algorithms to turn your tweets into Gifs!

 ##How it works